kenrestivo/qqs/README.md

 ## Status

+There's an demo using this workflow, up on [http://young-cloud-3820.herokuapp.com/](http://young-cloud-3820.herokuapp.com/).
+You can try it if you have an account on a Google Apps domain.

-It works, I'm going to use it in a production app soon.
+It works well enough that I'm going to use it in a production app soon.

 See the TODO-qqs.org file for moar.